qiguaiderenmen/Surgical_challenge_Docker_tutorial/README.md

 ```bash
 docker commit <container ID> <new image name>
 ```
-Container ID can be seen by using 'docker ps -a' command.
-Example:
+Container ID can be seen by using 'docker ps -a' command. **Example**:
 ```bash
 docker commit a554ba6ed056 ros-ambf:melodic
 ```